anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

 **SRP** defined that every module, class or function in software should have responsibility over single purpose in the software's functionality.
 Therefore, all module, class or function's services should be narrowly aligned with that responsibility.

-If a single function of software has multiple responsibilities, it will make the software tightly coupled, thus make any changes in the future harder.
+If a single class of software has multiple responsibilities, it will make the software tightly coupled, thus make any changes in the future harder.

-Therefore, by applying single-responsibility on function of software, it will makes the software easier to understand and prevents unexpected side-effects of future changes.
+Therefore, by applying single-responsibility on class of software, it will makes the software easier to understand and prevents unexpected side-effects of future changes.

-Thus, a function should only have a single responsibility, that is, only changes to one part of software's specification should be able to affect the specification of the function.
+Thus, a class should only have a single responsibility, that is, only changes to one part of software's specification should be able to affect the specification of the function.

 ---